tyntec/ktor-problem/README.md

 ### Dependency

-TODO
+    com.tyntec:ktor-problem:$ktorProblemVersion

 ### Installation

 In your ktor application simply add

+    install(Problems) {

+    }

+Ktor Problem comes along with support of Jackson and Gson for serialization.

+The configuration is similar to the [Content Negotation](https://ktor.io/servers/features/content-negotiation.html) feature of Ktor.

+*Jackson*

+    install(Problems) {
+      jackson {}
+    }

+*Gson*

-    install(Problems)
+    install(Problems) {
+      gson {}
+    }

+*custom one*

+Ktor Problem allows you to customize the serialization to json completely.
+This is covered in the section below

-Now the application will catch all exceptions and wrap them in a Problems object, like this
+The application will catch all exceptions and wrap them in a Problems object, like this

     {
       "status" : 500,